riverrun/openmaize/README.md

 In the Openmaize.Confirm module:

-* user_email - verify the token that was sent to the user by email.
+* confirm_email - verify the token that was sent to the user by email.
+* reset_password - like `confirm_email`, verify the token that was sent
+to the user by email, but this time so that the user's password can be reset.

 See the relevant module documentation for more details.